thiyagu06/zally-gradle-plugin/README.md

 ### How to release

-Releasing to maven central is automated via circleci
+Releasing to maven central is automated via circleci.
+Since this is public project, I disabled few environment variables in circleci to prevent access to nexus credentials.

 1. Create a separate branch with a name `release-<release-version>`.
 2. Update current version in `server/gradle.properties` from `-dev` to a final version.